When you’re building websites for clients, you’re always looking for ways to either make your life easier or make your client’s life easier.

 Now, you’re going to learn how you can provide that same experience to your clients:

-If you have one of the Astra Agency Bundles, you can actually import all of the existing Astra Starter Sites with your own branding.
+If you have one of the Astra Agency Bundles, you can actually import all of the existing Starter Templates with your own branding.
 Or, you can also create your own 100% unique portfolio, which is what we’ll focus on in this guide.

 End result?
 Rather than wasting time prototyping and revising, you can share your portfolio of ready-made sites with your client and let them pick the site that’s right for them.

 Then, you just migrate that site to your client’s server, make all the necessary tweaks, and enjoy a job well done.